CatHood0/neovim_configs/README.md

       // ensure that you have fontconfig-devel
       // installed on your linux distro
       // or install libfontconfig1-dev
+      //
+      // then, add the rust-analyzer with rustup rustup component add rust-analyzer
     ```

 ## Most new version